 Validation panel can be used to check whether individual compounds match your Markush structure or not.
 Matching structures are highlighted by a green background, while non-matching structures are highlighted in red.

 Display of matching and non-matching structures in Validation panel

 If any of the validation structures are selected, the matching and non-matching R-groups and fragments are also highlighted in Markush structure (in the scaffold view, the tree view and the fragment view).

 Display of structure matching and non-matching in Editor panel

 If you want to create a new Markush structure, click on the New icon,in the toolbar or select New from the file menu.
-A new empty scaffold definition appears, and you can draw your scaffold by the previously described way.
+A new empty scaffold definition appears, and you can draw your scaffold in the previously described way.

 You can edit R-group definitions or individual fragment definitions by right clicking or double clicking on the tree node or the selected fragment.
-From the context menu, you can select the Edit function or you can add new fragments or remove the existing ones.
+From the context menu, you can select the Edit function or you can add new fragments or remove existing ones.

 Edit R-group definition from context menu

 Sketch window opens with the selected definitions.
 Modified definitions can be saved by the "Save" button in the bottom right corner of the sketch window, or dropped by pressing the Cancel button.